This blog may contain affiliate links. Read our disclosure policy for more info.

-3. Go hiking

 One of our personal favorite trails has to be the Old Coach Trail, which is about 9 kilometers (5.6 miles) long trail (one-way) and has amazing views of the Columbia River.
 It’s also pretty easy to walk and is accessible for any level of hiker.
 Back in the 1920s, this historic route was traveled by Ford Model Ts, and there are signs along the way to help educate hikers about this fascinating history.

 If you’re looking for a real challenge and have a day to spend, check out the Kindersley Pass and Sinclair Creek Loop.
 This hike is definitely on the harder side, at around 18 kilometers (11.1 miles) with over 1,300-meter (4,265 ft) elevation gain.
 This is not for the faint of heart, but you will be rewarded with stunning views!

 There’s no shortage of golfing options in the Columbia Valley!
-This region is so popular for golfing that it actually has a name, the “Columbia Valley Golf Trail,” a series of eight golf courses between Radium Hot Springs and Fairmont Hot Springs.
+This region is so popular for golfing that it actually has a name, the “Columbia Valley Golf Trail,” a series of eight golf courses between Radium Hot Springs and the town of Fairmont Hot Springs.
 They range from small, local courses to world-class greens, all within a 40-minute drive of each other.

-## Second capture